-Since many people will be unable to attend this year’s March for Life, Friday, Jan.
-29 in Washington, D.C., because of the pandemic, Bishop Alfred Schlert will host a “Holy Hour for Life” on Thursday, Jan.
+This year’s March for Life, Friday, Jan.
+29 in Washington, D.C., will be virtual, and on the eve of the event, Bishop Alfred Schlert will host a “Holy Hour for Life” on Thursday, Jan.
 28 at 6:30 p.m. at the Cathedral of St. Catharine of Siena, Allentown.

 In addition to in-person attendance at the Cathedral, the Holy Hour will be livestreamed.

 The event will be a time to pray together for respect for the dignity of human life from conception to natural death, for those who have been wounded by abortion, for those facing death and for increased holiness in the Church.

 Bishop Schlert will preside.
 Music will be provided by Beverly McDevitt, music director at the Cathedral.

 In addition, beginning Thursday evening, the faithful are invited to join Catholics across the country as they participate in a National Prayer Vigil organized by the United States Conference of Catholic Bishops.